martinfleis/phd-thesis/source/15_Identification of urban tissues through urban morphometrics.md

 *Scikit-learn implementation is used, for detail see REF.*

 #### Dimensionality issue
-*As resulting morphometric description of each building/cell has ~300 values, with 140 000 buildings, we are facing 'dimensionality curse'.*
+*As resulting morphometric description of each building/cell has ~300 values, we are facing 'dimensionality curse'.*
 *possible reduction of dimensionality (PCA, Factor analysis).*
 *PCA and how it works*
 *Tested PCA results - 95% and ~160, ~30 and 65%*
-*We'll have to deal with it and employ a bit more computational power, data are too cleaned.*
+*We'll have to deal with it and employ a bit more computational power, data are too cleaned to be reduced to PC.*

 #### Levels of DHC resolution and its scalability
 *Introduce discussion on the resolution of DHC (number of clusters) and scalability of method (exponential growth of resource needs as case study area grows).*